In One Year, Impeach Donald Trump Campaign Has More Supporters Than NRA Has Members

 “If we don’t flip the House in 2018, it’s a big failure.
 We’re going to have two more years of this, only worse,” Steyer warned.

 The founder warned that unless Democrats came out and voted in the midterms, it would be impossible to impeach Trump before his tenure ends.
-To this end, he also started a midterms mobilizing campaign with an initial funding of $10 million back in August.
+To this end, he also started a mobilizing campaign for the upcoming midterms, with an initial funding of $10 million back in August.